donomii/throff/README.md

 #### NEWHASH

 Create a new hash

 Note: you can use the literal

-	H[ ]H
+	H[ key value key value]H

 #### HASHSET hash key value -> hash